-As you begin your foray into painting you may hear a great deal about warm and cool colors and wondered what it all means.
+As you begin your foray into painting or decorating you may hear a great deal about warm and cool colors and wondered what it all means.
 In other words, colors have a “temperature” to them.
-Understanding how that works is essential to developing your painting skills.
+Understanding how that works is essential to developing your skills.

 So what exactly are “warm” and “cool” colors in a nutshell?
 Well let’s go back to the good ol’ color wheel again.
 If you remember from my previous talks on color theory, colors have a relationship with each other and the key is to master a harmonious one between them as you work.
 Simply put,